taylorg8900/tavern_proj_2/doc/player.md

 			- Travelling through a wall or floor like an alter Q from Apex Legends
 			- Teleporting to a set location (common trope in all sorts of games)
 		- Remotely retrieving an object, by making the object behave like thor's hammer or something when it hits it
+			- Could control the path the stone travels by similar to boomerang mechanic from the DS zelda games where you draw a line first for it to follow
 		- Cloaking the player
+		- 'Melting' ores the player has found, to make them smaller and easier to carry (Take up less space in inventory?)
+- Minecarts
+	- Common uses
+		- Carrying ores for the player
+			- If I had it set up like multiple checkpoints such as REPO, this could be a good tile design where the player can dump things into it and send it off
+		- Very fast travel speed, like terraria minecarts
+		- Special mission types where the player has to escort it for big profit, defend objective kind of thing
+- Rucksack
+	- Upgrades
+		- Increase grid size of bag, to hold more items
+		- Increase amount of runestones it can hold
+		- Increase amount of Ale flasks it can hold
+	- Common uses
+		- Used to store ores, gems the player finds.
+Uses an inventory system like in Delta Force where different items have a different size they take up.
+The rucksack can be upgraded to hold more items by increasing the grid size inside, and runestones can decrease the size of ores / gems found within missions to make it so you can carry even more.
+- Crossbow
+	- Common uses
+		- Shooting enemies duh
+		- Grappling and swinging around the environment on certain structures, like Legend of Zelda Wind Waker grappling hook